nathandking/NagataInterpolation/README.md

 Start by running tests in Examples directory.

--Input for curves in 2D: 2 points and 2 corresponding normals.
+* Input for curves in 2D: 2 points and 2 corresponding normals.
--Input for curves in 3D: 2 points and 2 corresonding normals.
+* Input for curves in 3D: 2 points and 2 corresonding normals.
--Input for patches in 3D: 3 points, their connectivity (triangle), 3 corresponding normals.
+* Input for patches in 3D: 3 points, their connectivity (triangle), 3 corresponding normals.